reserve-protocol/protocol/docs/mev.md

 1. Call `status()` view; the auction is ongoing if return value is 1
 2. Call `lot()` to see the number of tokens being sold
-3. Call `bidAmount()` to see the number of tokens required to buy the lot, at various timestamps
+3. Call `bidAmount()` to see the number of tokens required to buy the lot, at various block numbers
 4. After finding an attractive bidAmount, provide an approval for the `buy()` token.
 The spender should be the `DutchTrade` contract.
    **Note**: it is very important to set tight approvals!
 Do not set more than the `bidAmount()` for the desired bidding block else reorgs present risk.
 5. Wait until the desired block is reached (hopefully not in the first 40% of the auction)